-- 6.7 Notwithstanding the foregoing, major capital expenditures relating to structural work, additions or construction of any buildings on real property owned solely by a party shall not form a part of the capital budget of the Department and the party owning the said property shall be solely responsible for any costs relating to such capital expenditures.
-It is agreed that day to day maintenance of all real property will be the responsibility of, and at the cost of, the Department. - 6.8 With respect to Station 4-5, CYFS headquarters and training facility located at 300 Earl Stewart Drive, Aurora, and future fire stations that are similarly jointly purchased and constructed by the parties, all capital expenditures related to structural work, additions or repairs to the building, parking lot areas, sidewalks or underground servicing would require review by the JCC Committee and approval by Municipal Councils.
+- 6.7 Notwithstanding the foregoing but subject to section 6.9, major capital expenditures relating to structural work, additions or construction of any buildings utilized by CYFS on real property owned solely by a Party shall not form a part of the capital budget of the Department and the Party owning the said property shall be solely responsible for any costs relating to such capital expenditures.
+It is agreed that day to day maintenance of all real property occupied by CYFS will be the responsibility of, and at the cost of, the Department. - 6.8 With respect to Station 4-5, CYFS headquarters and training facility located at 300 Earl Stewart Drive, Aurora, and future fire stations that are similarly jointly purchased and constructed by the parties, all capital expenditures related to structural work, additions or repairs to the building, parking lot areas, sidewalks or underground servicing would require review by the JCC Committee and approval by Municipal Councils.
 The costs for these activities will be funded through the CYFS budget.

-- 6.9 With respect to existing CYFS buildings that is or maybe operated wholly or partially as a facility that provides services which benefit both of the parties, (such as Fire Prevention, Training, Administration but excluding Fire Suppression).
-The proportionate cost of expenditures related to structural work, additions or repairs to the building, parking lot areas, sidewalks or underground servicing would require review by the JCC Committee and approval by Municipal Councils.
+- 6.9 With respect to facilities that house CYFS fire prevention, training or management services and any other existing CYFS building that is or is planned to be operated wholly or partially as a facility that provides such CYFS services which benefit both of the Parties (not including fire suppression services), the proportionate cost of expenditures related to structural work, additions or repairs to the building, parking lot areas, sidewalks or underground servicing would require review by the JCC Committee and approval by Municipal Councils.
 The costs for these activities will be funded through the CYFS budget.
-Proportionate cost shall be based on the square footage of the building in comparison to the portion of the building that is utilized by CYFS for the benefit of both Parties. - 6.10 The Parties shall not divulge any information of which they have knowledge to be confidential whether communicated to or acquired by them in the course of carrying out the services provided pursuant to this Agreement.
-No such information shall be used by either party in any way without the approval of the other party. - 6.11 Newmarket shall keep proper and detailed accounts and records in accordance with generally accepted accounting practices where applicable of all factors entering into the computation of the amounts payable pursuant to this Agreement.
+Proportionate cost shall be based on the square footage of the building in comparison to the portion of the building that is or is planned to be utilized by CYFS to provide such services for the benefit of both Parties. - 6.10 The Parties shall not divulge any information of which they have knowledge to be confidential whether communicated to or acquired by them in the course of carrying out the services provided pursuant to this Agreement.
+No such information shall be used by either Party in any way without the approval of the other Party. - 6.11 Newmarket shall keep proper and detailed accounts and records in accordance with generally accepted accounting practices where applicable of all factors entering into the computation of the amounts payable pursuant to this Agreement.
 Aurora may during regular business hours at the offices of Newmarket, upon giving reasonable notice and at Aurora's sole expense, audit and inspect accounts, records, receipts, vouchers and other documents relating to the services performed pursuant to this Agreement and shall have the right to make copies and take extracts at its own expense.
-Newmarket shall afford all reasonable facilities, physical and otherwise, for such audits and inspections. - 6.12 Aurora shall have the right to independently audit, at its sole expense, all of the finances, records and books pertaining to the operation of the Department. - 6.13 The Parties agree that all revenue received from building plan review, rental of space in Fire Department buildings and services contracts with other municipalities shall be provided for the operation of the Department and shall serve to reduce the operational budget prior to the calculation of each party's proportionate share hereunder.
+Newmarket shall afford all reasonable facilities, physical and otherwise, for such audits and inspections. - 6.12 Aurora shall have the right to independently audit, at its sole expense, all of the finances, records and books pertaining to the operation of the Department. - 6.13 The Parties agree that all revenue received from building plan review, rental of space in Department buildings and services contracts with other municipalities shall be provided for the operation of the Department and shall serve to reduce the operational budget prior to the calculation of each Party's proportionate share hereunder.